serverlesstechnology/cqrs-demo/README.md

 > A demo application using the [cqrs-es](https://github.com/serverlesstechnology/cqrs) framework
 > and postgres persistence.

-This is a pretty major upgrade from previous versions now using v0.2.4 of the cqrs-es framework.
+This is a pretty major upgrade from previous versions using v0.1.3 or before of the cqrs-es framework.
 Changes include
 - significant changes to the database schema
 - asynchrounous Rust using the [Tokio runtime](https://github.com/tokio-rs/tokio)